Page last updated 24 August 2020

 At the Summer Statement on 8 July, the Chancellor announced a further incentive to retain furloughed workers in the form of the Job Retention Bonus.

 Furloughed employees will remain entitled to 80% of their wages (subject to the monthly cap of £2,500) throughout any furlough period.

-To illustrate the scale of the scheme, as at 24 May 2020, the Government reported that it has been used by almost one million employers to protect the jobs of around 8.4 million workers at a cost of £15 billion.
+To illustrate the scale of the scheme, the Government reported that by the end of the mark I version of the scheme on 30 June it had been used by over one million employers to protect the jobs of around 9.4 million workers at a cost of £26.5 billion.